albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 ## The Opportunity and the Honest Reality

-The Federal Elections Modernization Act (FEMA), hereafter referred to as "the Act," represents a once-in-a-generation opportunity to put the Republic on solid institutional footing for the next 250 years.
+The Congressional Elections Modernization Act (CEMA), hereafter referred to as "the Act," represents a once-in-a-generation opportunity to put the Republic on solid institutional footing for the next 250 years.
 It also changes the electoral landscape in ways that will reward some skills and diminish others.

 This document is not a sales pitch.
 It will not tell you that the Act protects your seat or guarantees your reelection.
 Some members will thrive under the new system.
 Others will not.
 The ones who adapt will have significant advantages.
 The ones who coast on structural advantages that no longer exist will struggle.